Travel hacking is like some sort of mystical promised land flowing with milk and honey…

 If you have American Express Membership Rewards (MR) points you can transfer to several airlines directly - or you can transfer first to Starwood Preferred Guest (SPG) - and then on to the more than 30 airlines they partner with.

-You get 750 (SPG) points for every 1,000 MR points you transfer, but then when you transfer from SPG to an airline, you actually get a 25% bonus if you transfer in 20,000 point buckets.
-That bonus makes up for almost all the points lost from the first transfer not being 1 to 1.
+You get 500 (SPG) points for every 1,000 MR points you transfer, but then when you transfer from SPG to an airline, you actually get a 25% bonus if you transfer in 20,000 point buckets.
+That bonus makes up for some of the points lost from the first transfer not being 1 to 1.

 I did this when I went to Paris with my wife on miles - I booked our trip at the tail end of the off season so the weather would still be good with AAdvantage.
 I believe at the time I only needed 40,000 AAdvantage miles and much less taxes and fees than if I went with Aeroplan that would have cost me 60,000 miles.